Houston, Renfrewshire: Central government

 Houston forms part of the Paisley and Renfrewshire North constituency for elections to the House of Commons in the Parliament of the United Kingdom.
 The current Member of Parliament (MP) for this area is Gavin Newlands.
 The constituency was created in 2005 following boundary changes with Houston previously forming part of the West Renfrewshire constituency.

 For devolved matters, Houston is part of the Scottish Parliament constituency of Renfrewshire North and West, which straddles the boundary between the council areas of Inverclyde and Renfrewshire.
-Since 2011, the constituency Member of the Scottish Parliament for the area is Derek Mackay MSP.
+Since 2011, the constituency Member of the Scottish Parliament for the area is Natalie Don MSP.
 The Renfrewshire North and West constituency forms part of the West of Scotland Scottish Parliament electoral region.
 Seven further MSPs are elected for this region through the Scottish Parliament's Additional Member electoral system.

 Landmarks

 Houston's historic village centre, located at the north-west edge of the village, is a designated conservation area.
 The area is home to the main village pubs, small shops and the village's Post Office.
 North Street and South Street are dominated by traditional white cottages, some dating to the 17th century.
 The old village was a planned community of houses largely built around the Houston Burn, which gave communal access to washing facilities.

 Some remains of the 16th century Houston Castle still exist largely in the grounds of the current Houston House.
 The area sits beside Houston and Killellan Kirk, the established (Church of Scotland) parish church.
 It is possible that Lord Darnley, husband of Mary, Queen of Scots resided at the castle for some years.

 The Barochan Cross, an 11 ft (3.4 metre) tall Celtic Christian cross possibly dating to the 8th century, formerly lay just south of the Mill of Barochan in the parish.
 In the 19th century, it was moved to a knoll opposite Corsliehill closer to the village before finally being moved in the 20th century to Paisley Abbey where it now remains in order to protect it from further weathering.

 The Craigends Yew is an ancient yew tree in the parish, supposed to be the oldest living thing in Renfrewshire, with a potential age of around a thousand years.
 There are two ancient wells in Houston, once considered to have healing powers.
 St Fillan's Well sits in the fields beside Kilallan Kirk and St Peter's Well that also gives its name to a locally brewed ale.

 The parish church, which is a congregation of the Church of Scotland, lies to the east of the old village.
 A 19th century Roman Catholic church, St Fillan's, is to the south of Main Street.